takemobiteam/takemobi-test.github.io/docs/index.md

 ### Terminals

-Terminals map to airport terminals in the real world.
-One airport can have multiple terminals, while one terminal can only belong to one airport (specified as transport_station_id).
+Terminals map to airport, port, or transit terminals in the real world.
+A given transport station can have multiple terminals, while one terminal can only belong to one transport station (specified as transport_station_id).

 **Terminal Example:**